luigifreda/pyslam/README.md

 **Examples**: Start with the examples in `test/loopclosing`, such as [test/loopclosing/test_loop_detector.py](./test/loopclosing/test_loop_detector.py).

-#### Vocabulary management for DBoW and VLAD
+#### Vocabulary management

+`DBoW2`, `DBoW3`, and `VLAD` require pre-trained vocabularies.
+The first step is to generate an array of descriptors from a set of reference images.
+Then, a vocabulary can be trained on it.

-- **Generate descriptors array**: Use `test/loopclosing/test_gen_des_array_from_imgs.py` to generate the array of descriptors for training a vocabulary.
+1. **Generate descriptors array**: Use `test/loopclosing/test_gen_des_array_from_imgs.py` to generate the array of descriptors for training a vocabulary.
 Select your desired descriptor type via the tracker configuration.

-- **DBOW vocabulary generation**: Train your target vocabulary by using the script `test/loopclosing/test_gen_dbow_voc_from_des_array.py`.
+2.  **DBOW vocabulary generation**: Train your target vocabulary by using the script `test/loopclosing/test_gen_dbow_voc_from_des_array.py`.

-- **VLAD vocabulary generation**: Train your target VLAD "vocabulary" by using the script `test/loopclosing/test_gen_vlad_voc_from_des_array.py`.
+2. **VLAD vocabulary generation**: Train your target VLAD "vocabulary" by using the script `test/loopclosing/test_gen_vlad_voc_from_des_array.py`.

 #### Vocabulary-free loop closing

 Most methods do not require pre-trained vocabularies.
 Specifically:
 - `iBoW` and `OBindex2`: These methods incrementally build bags of binary words and, if needed, convert (front-end) non-binary descriptors into binary ones.
-- Others: Methods like HDC_DELF, SAD, AlexNet, NetVLAD, CosPlace, and EigenPlaces directly extract global descriptors and process them using dedicated aggregators.
+- Others: Methods like `HDC_DELF`, `SAD`, `AlexNet`, `NetVLAD`, `CosPlace`, and `EigenPlaces` directly extract global descriptors and process them using dedicated aggregators, independently from the used front-end descriptors.

-Only DBoW2, DBoW3, and VLAD require pre-trained vocabularies.
+As mentioned above, only `DBoW2`, `DBoW3`, and `VLAD` require pre-trained vocabularies.

 ### Volumetric reconstruction pipeline

 The volumetric reconstruction pipeline is disabled by default.
 You can enable it by setting `kUseVolumetricIntegration=True` in `parameters.py`.
 This runs in the back-end.
-At present, it works with RGBD datasets or when a depth image is available at each frame.
+At present, it works with:
+- RGBD datasets
+- When a [depth estimator](#depth-prediction) is used in the back-end or front-end and a depth prediction/estimation gets available for each processed keyframe.

 If you want a mesh as output set `kVolumetricIntegrationExtractMesh=True` in `parameters.py`.

 ### Depth prediction

 The available depth prediction models can be utilized both in the SLAM back-end and front-end.
-- Back-end: Depth prediction can be enabled in the volumetric reconstruction pipeline by setting the parameter `kVolumetricIntegrationUseDepthEstimator` in `parameters.py`.
+- Back-end: Depth prediction can be enabled in the [volumetric reconstruction](#volumetric-reconstruction-pipeline) pipeline by setting the parameter `kVolumetricIntegrationUseDepthEstimator=True` and selecting your preferred `kVolumetricIntegrationDepthEstimatorType` in `parameters.py`.
 - Front-end: Depth prediction can be enabled in the front-end by setting the parameter `kUseDepthEstimatorInFrontEnd` in `parameters.py`.
 This feature estimates depth images from input color images to emulate a RGBD camera.
 Please, note this functionality is still very *experimental* at present time [WIP].

-Refer to the file `depth_estimator.py` for further details.
-You can test it by using the script `main_depth_prediction.py`.
+Refer to the file `depth_estimator_factory.py` for further details.
+Both stereo and monocular prediction approaches are supported.
+You can test depth prediction/estimation by using the script `main_depth_prediction.py`.

 **Notes**:
-* In the case of a monocular SLAM configuration, do NOT use depth prediction in the back-end: The SLAM (fake) scale will conflict with the absolute metric scale of depth predictions.
-In such a configuration, enable depth prediction in the front-end.
+* In the case of a monocular SLAM configuration, do NOT use depth prediction in the back-end volumetric integration: The SLAM (fake) scale will conflict with the absolute metric scale of depth predictions.
+In such a configuration, enable depth prediction to run in the front-end.
-- The depth inference is very slow (with DepthPro it takes ~1s per image on my machine).
-Therefore, the resulting volumetric reconstruction pipeline is very slow.
+- The depth inference may be very slow (for instance, with DepthPro it takes ~1s per image on my machine).
+Therefore, the resulting volumetric reconstruction pipeline may be very slow.

 ### Save and reload a map